websemantics/stone-theme/README.md

 ## Notifications

-Bonus ui to manage app notification is provided with this theme.
+Bonus ui to manage app notifications is provided with this theme.
 To enable, edit `resources/config/config.php` and change the value of `notification` to true,

 ```
 'notification'           => env('STONE_NOTIFICATION', true),